www.ShootBane.com

 Where Are The Classes Held?

-In Philomath … the academic phase is usually at McDonald's, the Methodist church, the Scout Lodge, or the public library and the live-fire facility is approximately 15 minutes from these locations.
+In Philomath … the academic phase is usually at the Methodist church or the public library and the live-fire facility is approximately 15 minutes from these locations.
 Exact information, of course, will be provided prior to each class.

 Who Can Take This Class?